 Nut butters.
 Almond, cashew, peanut, and others.

 Nut pastes.
 Includes products like marzipan, almond paste, and nougat.

 Nut oils.
 Includes cold-pressed or expressed peanut oil, and others.

 Hydrolyzed plant or vegetable protein.
 These can have peanuts in them.

 4 Tips for Avoiding Nuts

 Beware of cross-contact.
 Foods that don't contain peanuts or tree nuts can get contaminated if they are prepared in the same place or using the same equipment.
 Foods sold in the U.S. must say this on the label.
 Cross-contamination also occurs in ice cream parlors because of shared scoopers and other equipment.

 Check the label each time you buy a product.
 Manufacturers sometimes change recipes, and a trigger food may be added to the new one.

 Look for peanuts outside the kitchen.
 In addition to foods, nuts can be in lotions, shampoos, and pet food.
 Check labels before you buy or use them.

-Carry an Auvi-Q or Epi-Pen (epinephrine shot).
-Carry it with you at all times and know how to inject it.
+Carry Auvi-Q or Epi-Pen (epinephrine shot).
+Carry two with you at all times and know how to inject it.
 For some people, an allergic reaction to nuts can quickly become life-threatening, so always be prepared.